Rates for 2014

 |Direct Debit||Non Direct Debit|

 The Society does not accept payment by cheque.
-Payment for membership applications and renewals can be made by credit or debit card, or Direct Debit.
+Payment for membership applications and renewals can be made by credit or debit card, or Direct Debit (UK account holders only).

-If you would like to pay by Direct Debit, please complete a Direct Debit mandate form and return this to The Society’s offices.
+If you would like to pay by Direct Debit, please download, print, complete and return (by post with your orginal signature) a Direct Debit mandate form.
+Electronic scanned or faxed mandates will not be accepted by your bank.
 With a Direct Debit arrangement, Membership Services will send you an annual notice of payment due and this would be with you at least 10 working days ahead of your bank account being debited.

 The Physiological Society offers free membership to Ordinary Members who have fully retired from work, and therefore are deriving no income from paid work.